Valkyr-JS/StashReels/README.md

 - Video tags shown on the video progress bar.
 - Video rotation for easy landscape viewing when lying down on your side.
 - A fun CRT TV filter option.
+- Updates your play count in Stash for scenes you watch.

 ## Installation